On Notions of Distortion and an Almost Minimum Spanning Tree with Constant Average Distortion: Introduction

+Our main spanning tree construction provides a light spanning tree with scaling distortion bound of $\tilde{O}(1/\sqrt{\epsilon})/\rho$, which is nearly tight as a function of $\epsilon$ \cite{ABN15}.
+This result implies that the average distortion is $O(1/\rho)$.

-We also obtain a probabilistic embedding devising a distribution over (light) spanning trees with $\polylog(1/\epsilon)/\rho$ scaling distortion, thus providing constant bounds on all fixed moments of the distortion (i.e., the $l_q$-distortion \cite{ABN11} for fixed $q$).
+We also devise a probabilistic embedding: a distribution over (light) spanning trees with $\polylog(1/\epsilon)/\rho$ scaling distortion, thus providing constant bounds on all fixed moments of the distortion (i.e., the $l_q$-distortion \cite{ABN11} for fixed $q$).

 Our main technical contribution, en route to this result, may be of its own interest: We devise a {\em spanner} (a subgraph of $G$) with $1+\rho$ lightness and low {\em prioritized distortion}.
-This notion, introduced recently in \cite{EFN15}, means that for every given ranking $v_1,\dots,v_n$ of the vertices of the graph, there is an embedding where the distortion of pairs including $v_j$ is bounded as a function of the rank $j$.
 Here we show a light spanner construction with prioritized distortion at most $\tilde{O}(\log j)/\rho$.
-We then show a connection between the notions of prioritized distortion and scaling distortion (discussed further below), and use this to argue that our spanner has scaling distortion $\tilde{O}(\log (1/\epsilon))/\rho$, and thus average distortion $O(1/\rho)$.
-Although we do not obtain a spanning tree here, this result has a few advantages, as we get constant bounds on all fixed moments of the distortion function (also called the $\ell_q$-distortion).
+Using the equivalence theorem relating prioritized distortion and scaling distortion (discussed above), we obtain a spanner having scaling distortion $\tilde{O}(\log (1/\epsilon))/\rho$, and thus average distortion $O(1/\rho)$.
+Although we do not obtain a spanning tree here, this result has a few advantages, as we get constant bounds on all fixed moments of the distortion function (the $\ell_q$-distortion).
 Moreover, the worst-case distortion is only logarithmic in $n$.
 We note that all of our results admit deterministic polynomial time algorithms.

 Another technical contribution is a general, black-box reduction, that transform constructions of spanners with distortion $t$ and lightness $\ell$ into spanners with distortion $t/\delta$ and lightness $1+\delta\ell$ (here $0<\delta<1$).
 This reduction can be applied in numerous settings, and also for many different special families of graphs.
 In particular, this reduction allows us to construct prioritized spanners with lightness arbitrarily close to $1$.